sofiapag/python-data-collection/readme.md

 - Define and implement a database schema that can store this configuration.
 - Expose a REST API to create/delete these entities.
 - Handle some validation of inputs where sensible.

+Important notes:
+- Please don't actually store any data; we are only interested in this task of how you would store the table schema.
+This is to specifically make the task shorter.

 ## Submission: